aep-dev/aep.dev/aep/general/0002/aep.md

 ## AEP Slugs

-Each AEP is given a slug: a string by which it can be easily referenced.
+Each AEP is given a slug: a string by which it can be easily referenced and accessible via an URL on the aep.dev site.

 - The slug of an AEP **may** change over time, sometimes to refer to a new revision of an existing AEP.
+- On the AEP site, the AEP is then available by with a path of the slug:
+  `/{slug}`.

 For example, an AEP-123 may author guidance around a design pattern for revisions of resources, and be given the slug "revisions".
 If a new AEP-1340